fadullahgungor/Internship/day1.md

 for today which is learning PEP20 (20 python enhancement proposals) and writing it into a new github gist.

-What I learnt by following github tutorials?
+What I learnt by following github tutorials? (from [GitHub Guides] (https://guides.github.com/activities/hello-world/))

 I learnt;

-*how to create a repository
+*how to create a repository.

-*how to start a branch and manage it
+*how to start a branch and manage it.

-*how to pull request and see changes with original branch
+*how to pull request and see changes with original branch.